|Guide||♦||125 Triplogs||Mine 0||1 Topic|

-After a tight switch back with overgrowth a less inspiring area is encountered.
-Passing a burnt tree and a few tree stumps the trail is lined with large pine needles.
-The Ponderosa Pines are beautiful leading out of this area.
-The trail levels for a while making for a nice forest stroll.
-I notice mountain bike tracks, get a clue people.
+After a tight switchback with overgrowth, a less inspiring area is encountered.
+Passing a burnt tree and a few tree stumps, the trail is lined with large pine needles.
+The Ponderosa Pines are beautiful, leading out of this area.
+The trail levels for a while, making for a pleasant forest stroll.
+I notice mountain bike tracks; get a clue people.
 Wilderness and mountain bikes, the two don't mix.
-I love mountain biking but this is not the
+I love mountain biking, but this is not the place.

 The loop formed by these two trails is one of the most heavily used upper elevation routes into the Pusch Ridge Wilderness.
 This moderate hike leads through an area of diverse habitats that include excellent examples of Canadian Zone riparian areas and ponderosa pine forests.
 If you are a bit of an amateur naturalist, you might want to bring a guide to Arizona's trees as well.
 You'll see quite a few different species along this trail which changes aspect and life zones as it loops around a false summit of Marshall Peak.
 You'll find aspens here, of course, but you'll also pass by Douglas and White Fir, Gambel and Silverleaf Oak, red-barked Madrone and more.